eyosiasbitsu/Chatbot/README.md

 The Chatbot API facilitates the development of chatbots by providing a flexible, scalable backend solution.
 It integrates with the OpenAI API to deliver intelligent responses, allowing developers to create sophisticated conversational agents.

-### Key Features:
-- **OpenAI Integration:** Seamlessly integrates with the OpenAI API to generate intelligent responses.
-- **Modular Design:** The API is organized into controllers, routes, and services, making it easy to extend and maintain.
-- **Customizable:** Configure the chatbot's behavior by modifying the controllers and services.
-- **Scalable:** Built on Node.js, allowing for scalable deployment in various environments.

 ## Built With

 This project is built using the following technologies: